 Rfc Connector is a COM library which enables access to SAP systems from every programming language which understands COM (including Visual C++, Visual Basic, VBA (Office Basic), VBS (Windows Scripting), Delphi, AutoIT v3 and .NET languages).

-The library includes many features which were designed to make RFC Programming as easy and straightforward as possible.
+The library includes many features which were designed to make RFC programming as easy and straightforward as possible.

-Easy calling of function modules
+Easy calling of function module

 Reading SAP tables

 Rfc Connector allows quick and easy read access to SAP tables.
 You can import SAP data in Excel with a little VBA, or load it into your program for further processing.
 Click here to see the TableReader example with Excel.

 Using Rfc Connector, you can implement a full featured RFC server in less than 15 minutes.
 Find out how simple writing an RFC server can be by checking out the sample projects at GitHub: RFC Server with Visual Basic, Rfc Server with C#.

 Communication with RFC and SOAP